jfhbrook/public/README.md

 A small application for installing and running DOS applications in DOSBox.
 It's written in go.
 License is MIT.

+### heos

+The `heos` folder contains a simple CLI wrapper that connects to Denon HEOS devices over Telnet.
+For further documentation, run `./heos/bin/heos -h`.
+License is MIT.

 ### korbenware

 A collection of scripts I use to glue my Linux desktop and general CLI experience